AllenShieh/AllenShieh.github.io/_posts/2016-09-06-journey-starts.md

 ---
 layout: post
-title: Resume
+title: The Beginning
-description: "This is my personal resume.
-Check it out!"
+description: "This is the beginning."
-modified: 2016-09-19
+modified: 2016-09-06
 tags:
 image:
   feature: abstract-3.jpg